 GreenWays staff and CCC interns assist the dedicated volunteers of Friends of Sears Island in monitoring sensitive habitats, invasive plants and biodiversity, A campaign to eradicate invasive plants from the island is underway.
 Check out the FOSI website to get involved.

-Habitat Belfast: Volunteers needed!
-We are also seeking co-champions of our City Park Arboretum.
+Volunteers needed!
+We are seeking co-champions of our City Park Arboretum.
+See Waldo SWCD website above for more information.

 Feel free to actively participate in any of these as well as many upcoming activities.
 Email us for more information, greenwayscenter @ gmail.com.